What is Headband?#

 // items[n].isSelected: boolean - Added to each item

-// setSort(null) - Reset to default relevance
+// setSort(null) - Reset to default relevanceuseRange({ attribute })Numeric range filter for a given attribute.

 const { min, max, stats, setRange, clear, isLoading } = useRange({ attribute: "price" });